Glossary

 Workload boundary.
 The S3-scope managed policy that caps which buckets LakeSail-provisioned workloads can read and write.
 Buckets matching lakesail-<connection-id>-* only.
 See Security & IAM.

 Webhook signature.
 An HMAC-SHA256 over the raw request body, sent in the LakeSail-Signature: sha256=... header.
-Lets you verify a webhook actually came from LakeSail.
+Lets you verify a webhook came from LakeSail.
 See Notifications.